 Knowledge sharing is considered particularly important in any company.
-It can bring a number of benefits – increasing productivity, improving the know-how of the staff, or decreasing employee retention.
+It can bring a number of benefits – increasing productivity, improving the know-how of the staff, or increasing employee retention.
 However, tools and processes aimed at actually retaining information in the company are often not implemented.
 Perhaps this is due to the lack of knowledge of proper solutions.
 Below is a series of tips which will help improve knowledge sharing processes in your organization.

 This article will explain the following:

 - Why is knowledge sharing worth implementing in the company?

 - What processes can affect employees in this respect?

 - What are the best practices and tools that will help you build a culture of sharing and retaining knowledge?

 Sharing knowledge – why is it worth it

 According to Professor Gilbert Probst, knowledge sharing can be defined as the sum of all initiatives and tools which support the following processes: locating, acquiring, developing, sharing, disseminating, measuring, and defining appropriate knowledge resources in the company .
 This term was introduced into the English language by professor David Zweig from the University of Toronto, who studied this area during his career .
 He argues that knowledge sharing is a solution to most of the problems faced by employees and that it can bring a number of benefits to the company.
 The benefits can be as follows:

 Employees have more time to perform their duties

 According to the data of the McKinsey Global Institute, a statistical employee spends over 20% of his or her time trying to locate a person who can help them solve problems .